Acertig/kitsune/README.md

 ```

-More examples and explanations can be found on the documentation.
+More examples and explanations can be found on the yet to come (lol) documentation.

 Special thanks to hentai-chan for sharing the API endpoints.
 They were necessary for this async version of the wrapper to work.
 You can check his own sync wrapper here: https://github.com/hentai-chan/hentai